-We offer the Edexcel AS and A Levels in Mathematics.
-If you take the course, which is suitable for those who have gained grade B or above at IGCSE level (or equivalent), you begin by studying the Advanced Subsidiary Level in Year 12.
-Once the Advanced Subsidiary A Levels in Mathematics is achieved, you can continue to take the Advanced Level qualification in Year 13.
+We offer the Edexcel International AS and A Level in Mathematics.
+If you take the course, which is suitable for those who have gained grade B or above at IGCSE level (or equivalent), you begin by studying the International Advanced Subsidiary Level in Year 12.
+The International Advanced Level qualification is then studied in Year 13.